 - You Have Failed Me: He kills Kintou, Torou and Setsuna off for this.
 He also kills Eiko this way when she starts to break out of her brainwashed persona and starts crying because she didn't want to kill people after she racked up an impressive kill count.

-- You Have Outlived Your Usefulness Once Operation G is over, he unceremoniously fires the four executives.
-When Seino and Akira call him out for this, he kills them.
+- You Have Outlived Your Usefulness: Once Operation G is over, he unceremoniously fires the four executives.
+When Seino and Teng Rui call him out for this, he kills them.

 Tropes associated with Mashin: